Great Western Glass Company, St. Louis, Missouri (1874-c.1887)

 Here are a couple brief mentions from contemporary sources:

 “The Great Western Glass Company, P. B. Leach, President, W. F. de Cordova, Secretary and Treasurer, was established in 1874.
 Their specialties are druggist’s flint prescription bottles,.and flasks.
 Their capacity, which is 300 boxes a day, has been more than doubled since 1878, when it was only 125 boxes daily, and still the demand continues to increase at a rate that will require early enlargement.”
-1882-83 [St. Louis] Year Book of the Commercial, Banking, and Manufacturing Interests, Volume 1.
+From 1882-83 [St. Louis] Year Book of the Commercial, Banking, and Manufacturing Interests, Volume 1.

-Base of cylindrical castor oil or medicine bottle (left in group photo, above)
+Great Western Glass Company - Base of cylindrical castor oil or medicine bottle (left in group photo, above) marked "G W".

-Base of cylindrical castor oil or medicine bottle (left in group photo, above)
+Base of cylindrical castor oil or medicine bottle (left in group photo, above).

 “The Great Western Glass Works, corner of Third and Barton streets, are being wrecked by the Anheuser-Busch Brewing Association, who will establish in their place a bottle house employing new methods of manufacture.”
 Iron and Machinery World, [trade newspaper] December 27, 1890, page 12.